 - Cardholders are responsible for the physical condition of any items checked out on their card.
 Do not lend your library card to anyone, including family members.

 All borrowers are limited to a total of 25 items out at any time, including audiovisual, course reserve, interlibrary loan and Summit borrowing.
-Only three audiovisual items total per borrower are permitted.
+Only three video items total per borrower are permitted.
 Exceptions may be made for instructional use in Clark College classes.